jgmalcolm/jgmalcolm.github.io/_posts/2015-02-05-medschool-strategy.md

 Here are personal mistakes I've struggled against.

 **Glossing over big words.** I have a tendency to gloss over big words which leaves it all a blur.
-For example, I might reading the sentence on PKU from
+For example, I might come across this sentence from
 biochemistry:  "Phenylketonuria is due to a decrease in phenylalanine hydroxylase or decreased tetrahydrobiopterin cofactor".
 I would wrongly gloss over the unfamiliar words, so I end up reading something more like "Phenyl--- is due to a decrease in phenyl--- --- or decreased --- cofactor".
 It's no